Published June 2, 2025

 Awoleye jumped into action.

-He started a little farming business of his own.
-Awoleye also began buying eggs from a nearby farmer and selling them in the community.
+He started a small farming business of his own and began buying eggs from a nearby farmer to sell in his community.
 With just a few dollars’ worth of inventory and as his cash flow allowed, his business grew steadily.

 Eventually, he was distributing eggs by the truckload.
 During the holidays, he also sold chickens.

 When Awoleye moved to the U.S., he had a green card, a desire for an advanced degree and a passion to follow an entrepreneurial path.
 Farming in the U.S. would require more capital than was practical, so he set his sights on real estate and healthcare management.
-Awoleye worked multiple jobs.
-He worked in a mortgage office during the day and as a certified nursing assistant at night.
-Awoleye also got a job in construction operations.
+Awoleye worked multiple jobs—by day in a mortgage office, by night as a certified nursing assistant, and also in construction operations.

 “I was juggling three jobs,” he said.
 “No girlfriend, no parties, no alcohol.
 Just laser-focus on working and saving money for years.”